+44 1792 606139

 This module provides consolidation of earlier studies of material & energy balances, thermodynamics and separation processes.
 Commonly available process simulation software packages will be utilized to verify hand calculations performed to design chemical engineering unit operations.
 Utilising the process flowsheeting functions of these simulation packages, this module will highlight the ability to simulate and optimize the design of a chemical engineering unit operation or process.

 Students are required to tackle a variety of engineering problems and to work within a team to deliver results.
 This module tests a variety of fundamental engineering skills, highlights the importance of basic project management skills and serves to provide experience of working in partnership with others.
-Projects are student-led with support and feedback provided throughout by the lecturer.
-The module deals with the formulation of both material and energy balances for operations which involve either recycle or by-pass systems, and is aligned with key concepts introduced in EG100 (Chemical Process Principles) and EGA114 (Chemical Engineering Science).
-The module also considers vapour-liquid equilibria with application to the design of distillation units.
-These concepts are then used to design a manufacturing process and students are encouraged to further assess both the environmental and the safety impacts of their chosen design.
-The team design project leads to the production of a design report which is the major assessed component within the module, however there are other smaller items of assessment. * This module operates with compulsory attendance requirements. * Students will be required to complete a review which provides assessment of the team and individual team member performances. * The redemption from failure mechanism in EGA102 does not involve supplementary coursework worth 100 marks. * It is essential that all students contribute to the team project as, in the overwhelming majority of cases, failure to contribute to this component will cause failure of the module.
+Projects are student-led with support and feedback available from the staff during project classes.
+The module considers the formulation of both material and energy balances for operations which involve either recycle or by-pass systems, and is aligned with key concepts introduced in EG100 (Chemical Process Principles).
+The module also considers vapour-liquid equilibria with application to the basic design of unit operations.
+These concepts are then used to assist the design a manufacturing process and students are encouraged to further assess the safety impact of their chosen design.
+The team design project leads to the production of a design report which is the major assessed component within the module, however, there are other smaller items of assessment. * This module operates with compulsory attendance requirements. * Students will be required to complete a review which provides assessment of the team and individual team member performances. * The redemption from failure mechanism in EGA102 does not involve supplementary coursework worth 100 marks. * It is essential that all students contribute to the team project as, in the overwhelming majority of cases, failure to contribute to this component will cause failure of the module.